Constitution of the BMW Motorrad Club Central

 3.1.
 The Annual General Meeting shall be held annually in Gauteng during the month of February.
 Only members in good standing shall be entitled to vote and participate in the meeting.
 Observers and visitors may attend, but not vote or speak.
 The Club members present shall represent a quorum.

 3.2.
 The Secretary shall give twenty-one days’ notice of the time and place of the meeting to the members providing at the same time the agenda of the meeting.
-All items which members wish to have discussed under General on the agenda shall be notified to the Chairperson in writing at least seven days before the meeting.
+All items which members wish to have discussed under General on the agenda shall be notified to the President in writing at least seven days before the meeting.

 3.3.
 Any resolution or business requiring a vote, other than the election of Committee members shall be passed by a simple majority of members present, by a show of hands.